Leo Mikić

-Leo Mikić (born 6 May 1997) is a Croatian professional footballer who plays as a right midfielder for Austrian club Austria Lustenau.
+Leo Mikić (born 6 May 1997) is a Croatian professional footballer who plays as a right midfielder for Bosnian Premier League club Sarajevo.

 Career

 Born in Požega, Mikic played with the youth team of Dinamo Zagreb, and after spells with several other clubs, started his senior career at NK Slavija Pleternica in the Treća HNL.
 He joined Austrian club FC Lustenau 07 in the fifth-tier Austrian 2.
 Landesliga in 2018, after being scouted by a player he played against.
 From March until the end of the season, Mikic scored 10 goals in 13 appearances.
 After scoring 28 goals in 30 league matches across the 2018–19 season as Kapfenberg won their division, he signed for 2.
 Liga club Kapfenberger SV on a one-year contract with an option to extend in summer 2019.
 After 2 years at Kapfenburg, in which he scored 9 goals in 44 matches, he joined Austrian Football Bundesliga club SV Ried in summer 2021.
 He scored 5 goals in 29 matches in his debut season in the division.

 On 5 January 2024, Mikić signed with Austria Lustenau.

+On 12 June 2026, Mikić signed 2-year contract with Bosnian side FK Sarajevo.